wavemotion-dave/GimliDS/README.md

   * Troy Davis(GPF) http://gpf.dcemu.co.uk - FrodoDS initial porter and others who have contributed over the years
   * Wintermute and the contributes for devkitpro and libnds

+## Why GimliDS?

+Well - this is not enitrely the Frodo emulator.
+Frodo has taken many great steps forward in recent years to be more accurate and generally is a couple of full notches above where this port sits.
+My emulator is largely taken from older ports that used Frodo 4.2 as a codebase and numerous tweaks and hacks were done to get it running on the venerable DS hardwarwe.
+As such, GimliDS is a clear nod to the original emulator but also distinguishes it as a bit rough around the edges... it means well but can sometimes be a little short.

 More to come...